 The projected budget deficits for the next two fiscal years were slightly above Gordhan’s estimates of last October.
 But he continued to predict a deficit of only 3.1 percent of GDP by 2015/16.

 On spending, Gordhan said the government was committed to “remaining within the ceiling set out in the Budget” and noted that new policy initiatives would be financed from “savings, efficiency gains and reprioritisation”.

 To achieve these goals there would be “a comprehensive review of both spending controls and value for money in government programmes and agencies”, the minister said.

 The government would monitor growth in state employment, a “major contributor to the increasing wage bill over the past five years”.

-Gordhan highlighted the “key role” of private sector companies in the economy and outlined capital projects in their pipelines, including a R28.5bn long-term infrastructure investment by a leading industrial company, which will create 10 000 temporary and 4 000 permanent jobs, and two telecoms investments worth R14bn in 2013 - Cape Times.
+Gordhan highlighted the “key role” of private sector companies in the economy and outlined capital projects in their pipelines, including a R28.5bn long-term infrastructure investment by a leading industrial company, which will create 10 000 temporary and 4 000 permanent jobs, and two telecoms investments worth R14bn this year.